nicklockwood/Expression/README.md

 Like Swift, Expression allows unicode characters in identifiers, such as emoji and scientific symbols.
 Unlike Swift, Expression's identifiers may also contain periods (.) as separators, which is useful for name-spacing (as demonstrated in the Layout example app).

 The parser also accepts quoted strings as identifiers.
 Single quotes (') , double quotes (") , or backticks (`) may be used.
-It's up to your application to interpret these as meaningful.
+Since Expression only deals with numeric values, it's up to your application to map these string indentifiers to numbers.
 Unlike regular identifiers, quoted identifiers can contain any unicode character, including spaces.
 Newlines, quotes and other special characters can be escaped using a backslash (\).
 Escape sequences are decoded for you, but the outer quotes are retained so you can distinguish strings from other identifiers.

+Finally, unquoted identifiers are permitted to end with a single quote ('), as this is a common notation used in mathematics to indicate modified values.
+A quote at any other point in the identifier will be treated as the end of the name.

 To verify that a given string is safe for use as an identifier, you can use the `Expression.isValidIdentifier()` method.